 - Wear a hat with broad brim and sunglasses when it’s sunny.

 - Do not approach or feed wildlife.
-Nearly all snake bites are from people teasing or trying to handle a rattlesnake.
+Many snake bites are from people teasing or trying to handle a rattlesnake.

 - Use common sense.
-You are literally dozens of miles and hours from emergency responders.
+You are dozens of miles and hours from emergency responders.
+Be smart.

 Take Interstate 40 Exit 211 for Winona.
 Go north on Townsend-Winona Rd. about 2.3 miles and turn north (right) on Leupp Road.
 Take Leupp Rd. east, a two-lane paved road, about 15 miles to Indian Route 70.
 IR 70 comes in on the left.
 There is a Baptist Church on the left, and sometimes, there is a sign that says “Grand Falls.”
 Travel about 9 miles on IR 70 to the Falls.